fescherer/college-projects/aps/aps-03-programacao-orientada-a-objetos/README.md

    ```
 3. Open the project on Eclipse or other IDE that has support for Java

+4. If you want to run the database, you need to install mySQL too.
+We used WAMP, but you can use other tecnology to open the database.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- **********************🐲How to use🐲********************** -->